Homemade Sour Rhubarb Candy

 • Peel off the skin on each piece of rhubarb.
 2-3 strips is a great place to start for preferred sourness.

-• If the rhubarb is think, cut them lengthwise so they are roughly all the same size in diameter.
+• If the rhubarb is thick, cut them lengthwise so they are roughly all the same size in 'diameter'.
 Cut them in half or even thirds, if necessary.
 (You don’t want them too thin or they will dry out in the dehydrator and become hard instead of chewy.)

-• Toss the rhubarb into a large shallow dish or a 1-2 gallon bag with the brine.
+• Toss the rhubarb into a large shallow dish or a 1 or 2 gallon bag with the brine.
 I like to use a 2 gallon bag.
 Mix or toss the mixture every 30-60 mins.
-Allow the rhubarb to marinade in the mixture for 2 hours.
+Allow the rhubarb to marinade in the mixture for at least 2 hours.

 • Drain the brine from the rhubarb.

-• Place rhubarb sticks onto the dehydrator trays.
+• Place the rhubarb sticks onto the dehydrator trays.

 • Dehydrate at 140* for 12-15 hours.
 See note*